scande3/plm-demo/README.md

 ## Final Mentions

 Feel free to use any ideas or concepts from this.
 I don't reserve any right on this code.

+I had plans to expose the records a Turtle, NTriples, and JSONLD but didn't get to that.
+Beyond just turning records into something that those writing parsers for the Linked Data world might understand, it would be nice to expose the MeSH mappings.
+Researches would more easily be able to programmatically bring in data from other sources that references the same concepts.

+For unit testing, see the commit from Linked Data Fragments.
+I may add unit tests to this if I have spare time during the day but wasn't able to get to that.